 It shouldn't be specially difficult.
 Other than minor things like the removing of the 8 bits output to only support 16 bits the API didn't change so much.

-#1 Updated by Cristian Morales Vega about 8 years ago
+#1 Updated by Cristian Morales Vega over 8 years ago

 The attached patch at least makes it compile with libsidplayfp, but the plugin doesn't work.